yangyangyang127/APE/README.md

 # APE

-Implementation of **"Not All Features Matter:Enhancing Few-shot CLIP with Adaptive Prior Refinement"**, a few-shot framework designed for CLIP and other vision-language models.
+Implementation of  [Not All Features Matter:Enhancing Few-shot CLIP with Adaptive Prior Refinement](https://arxiv.org/abs/2304.01195), a few-shot framework designed for CLIP and other vision-language models.

 ## Introduction
 **A**daptive **P**rior r**E**finement (**APE**) is a new method for few-shot CLIP, which achieves superior accuracy with high computational efficiency.
 Via a prior refinement module, we analyze the inter-class disparity in the downstream data and decouple the domain-specific knowledge from the CLIP-extracted cache model.
 On top of that, we introduce two model variants, a training-free APE and a training-required APE-T. We explore the trilateral affinities between the test image, prior cache model, and textual representations, and only enable a lightweight category-residual module to be trained.
 For the average accuracy over 11 benchmarks, both APE and APE-T attain SOTA.